 You can avoid buying a lemon by reading the sticker that comes with your car purchase.
 When you buy from a dealership, the seller must provide you with a sticker or booklet that lists all the systems included in the sale.

-Read this guide carefully because it will tell you whether the vehicle is sold "as is" and if it comes with any type of warranty.
+Read the guide carefully because it will tell you whether the vehicle is sold "as is" and if it comes with any type of warranty.

 Make sure to check for information about the vehicle’s electrical and mechanical systems, too.